ttu/json-flatfile-datastore/README.md

 var collection = store.GetCollection<Movie>("movies");
 ```

-## Writing data to a file
+## Writing Data to a File

-By default JSON is written in lower camel case.
+By default, JSON is written in lower camel case.
 This can be changed with `useLowerCamelCase` parameter in DataStore's constructor.

 ```csharp
 // This will write JSON in lower camel case